nansencenter/PU_BGC_diagram/README.md

 # PU_BGC_diagram
-Set of python scripts for plotting diagrams for PU_BGC paper
+Set of experiment setings and python scripts for plotting diagrams for PU_BGC paper

 ### Metrices for PU_BGC model ensemble